am1tyadav/Neural-Network-from-Scratch-Python/README.md

 A simple implementation to create and train a neural network in python.
 At the moment, this is a fairly simple and straight-forward implementation which is meant to be used for learning about neural networks and deep learning.

-Use the class `model` to instantiate a neural network.
+Use the class `Model` to instantiate a neural network.
 This instance can be trained using the `train` method.
 Currently, this model can be applied only on binary classification problems.

 ## Using the Model

 Use the model as following:
 ```
-m = model()
+m = Model()
 m.add_layers([2, 5, 3, 1])
-X = TRAINING EXAMPLES
+X = # TRAINING EXAMPLES
-Y = TRAINING LABELS
+Y = # TRAINING LABELS

 m.train(X, Y, iterations = 50, alpha = 0.1, verbose = False)
 ```